-The WSU College of Engineering Cooperative Education Program (Co-op) allows you to gain practical/hands-on work experience and to apply what you've learned in the classroom.
-Many co-op assignments in the College of Engineering are completed on a parallel basis – meaning that you will work on a co-op worksite at the same time that you are taking classes (usually part-time at your co-op worksite, and full or part-time in school).
-You may also choose to complete a co-op in the Spring/Summer when your course load is lighter in order to work at a co-op assignment full-time.
+WSU College of Engineering Cooperative Education (Co-op) allows you to gain practical/hands-on work experience and to apply what you've learned in the classroom.
+Many companies offer co-op opportunities on a parallel basis – meaning that you will work on a co-op worksite at the same time that you are taking classes (usually part-time at your co-op worksite, and full or part-time in school).
+You may also choose to complete a co-op in the Spring/Summer when your course load is lighter in order to work at your co-op full-time.

 Registering your co-op

-If you've been offered a co-op opportunity by a company, you will need to register for the free, 0-credit co-op course (BE3500) to make sure that your co-op experience is documented on your transcript.
+If you've been offered a co-op opportunity by a company, you are able to register for the free, 0-credit co-op course (BE3500) to have your co-op experience documented on your transcript.
 Registering your co-op is easy, and allows the university to provide additional support services and safe guards to students.
 Registering your co-op also ensures that your co-op experience is well documented to employers when you go to apply for your first job after graduation.

 Co-op process for Engineering & Computer Science students